2002 Annual Science Report

 Biological Studies of Hydrothermal Systems

-The molecular-phylogenetic analyses of the subsurface bacterial and archaeal communities from the 1998 deep-sea eruption at Axial Volcano, Juan de Fuca Ridge, has been completed for samples collected in 1998, 1999, 2000 and 2001.
+The molecular-phylogenetic analyses of the subsurface bacterial and archaeal communities from the 1998 deep-sea eruption at Axial Volcano, Juan de Fuca Ridge, has been completed for samples collected in 1998,1999, 2000 and 2001.
 Another cruise to Axial Volcano is planned for August 2002.
 The results from this study show that the subseafloor archaeal community at diffuse-flow vents is a complex mixture of seawater-entrained and indigenous species.
 Hyperthermophilic and mesophilic methanogens and Thermococcales are clearly indicator-organisms for an anaerobic subseafloor biosphere.
-The Thermococcus species, while phylogenetically closely related, have markedly different phenotypic characteristics including different protein patterns and enzyme activities.
+The Thermococcus species, while phylogenetically closely related, have markedly different phenotypic characteristics, including different protein patterns and enzyme activities.
 There are also a large number of archaeal sequences that are not found in seawater that appear to be unique to the subseafloor.
 The dominant subseafloor bacteria belong to the ɥ-proteobacteria group, and species diversity increases significantly with time and correlates with increasing levels of seawater electron acceptors in subseafloor fluids.
 Our results so far have established that there is high diversity of both bacteria and archaea in the subseafloor that is unique to this environment.
 Included in this group are anaerobic hyperthermophilic methanogens, heterotrophs and new genera of CO2-fixing mixotrophs, moderately thermophilic and mesophilic, anaerobic methanogens and sulfate-reducing bacteria, and a high diversity of organisms capable of oxidizing sulfur, Fe (II), methane, and hydrogen.
 We also have evidence that normal life-style for many subseafloor organisms includes the ability to attach to mineral surfaces and form biofilms.
 We plan to use bacterial and archaeal isolates from the subseafloor as models for understanding how microbes exploit nutrients from minerals and the significance of biofilms in this activity.

-We have been investigating the role of emergence in the origin of life.
+Hazen continues to investigate the role of emergence in the origin of life.
 Natural systems with many interacting components, such as atoms, molecules, cells or stars, often display complex, emergent behavior not associated with their individual components.
-In some instances, as in the emergence of turbulent flow in fluids, the solid-state properties of crystals, or the periodic spacing of sand dunes, such complex behavior can be modeled a posteriori when appropriate interaction parameters have been determined.
-Other phenomena, such as the emergence of consciousness from collections of neurons or the emergence of social behavior from collections of humans, are, at least for the present, less amenable to quantitative analysis.
-The geochemical origin of life may be modeled as a sequence of “emergent” events, each of which adds to molecular complexity and order.
+The geochemical origin of life may be modeled as a sequence of emergent events, each of which adds to molecular complexity and order.
 Each of these steps, if properly formulated, should be amenable to experimental study.
-Each emergent step, furthermore, may result in characteristic isotopic, molecular, and structural “fossils” that might be measured in extraterrestrial environments that have not been subjected to reworking by biological activity.
+Each emergent step, furthermore, may result in characteristic isotopic, molecular, and structural fossils that might be measured in extraterrestrial environments that have not been subjected to reworking by biological activity.
 Studies of the reduction of nitrate to ammonia in the presence of minerals will be expanded to investigate the synthesis and stability of amino acids under hydrothermal conditions, at various levels of pH, both with and without minerals.

 PROJECT MEMBERS:John Baross